guychouk/dotfiles/README.md

 This can all be achieved by using kitty as well (see my config for more information).

-Previously I used `tmux` as a terminal multiplexer, but after following [Kovid Goyal](https://www.kovidgoyal.net/) (creator of the kitty terminal) for quite some time, I've decided to drop `tmux` in favor of kitty, and the switch was so easy that I never looked back.
+Previously I used `tmux` as a terminal multiplexer, but after following [Kovid Goyal](https://www.kovidgoyal.net/) (creator of the kitty terminal) for quite some time, he convinced me to drop `tmux` in favor of kitty, and the switch was so easy that I never looked back.

 Since I work exclusively locally and don't require session management, I really don't see any reason to use `tmux`, and removing one extra moving part from my setup sounded too good to pass.

-## Vim (...And the Holy Editor)
+## Vim

 Too much has already been said on Vim that I don't think I can add anything new to the conversation.